archive/github-actions-slack/README.md

 ![Slack result](./images/slack-result.png "Slack result")

-This action is just an HTTPS call to Slack API, so you can easily build this for yourself, or use this action or any one of the hundred other Slack actions available.
+This action is just an HTTPS call to Slack API, so you can easily build this by yourself, or use this action or any one of the hundred other Slack actions available.

 ## Requirements

 1. Slack Workspace and Channel
 1. A Slack App and Bot - the App and Bot will be used to send messages to your channel.
 It sounds hard, but it's not :)
 1. A Github Action - the place where you wants to send Slack messages
-1. Github Secret - the Slack Bot auth token, used when posting messages to Github API
+1. Github Secret - the Slack Bot auth token, used when posting messages to Slack API

 ## Setup

 **Required: Github Repository Secret:**

-- `SLACK_BOT_USER_OAUTH_ACCESS_TOKEN` - This is the bot token, the credentials for allowing you to send messages from github
+- `SLACK_BOT_USER_OAUTH_ACCESS_TOKEN` - This is the Slack App token, the credentials for allowing you to send messages from github to Slack

 **Required: Github Action Parameters:**

+- `slack-bot-user-oauth-access-token` - `SLACK_BOT_USER_OAUTH_ACCESS_TOKEN` secret

 - `slack-channel` - The channel where you want the message